xnhp/vanted-wiki/DevelopAlgorithm.md

 }
 ```

 Algorithms are usually executed using the API call `GravistoService.getInstance().runAlgorithm(myAlgo, myActionEvent)`.
-Usually an action event is not needed and can be null.
+Usually an action event is not needed and can be `null`.

-If an algorithm is executed using the above API call it lives through a small lifecycle, which means certain methods are called in a defined order
+If an algorithm is executed using the above API call, it lives through a small lifecycle, which means certain methods are called in a defined order.

-1. attach()
+1. `attach()`
-	* with that call, the current active graph and a possible selection containig graph elements (nodes, edges) are provided to the algorithm
+	* with that call, the current active graph and a possible selection containing graph elements (nodes, edges) are provided to the algorithm.
-2. setActionEvent()
+2. `setActionEvent()`
-	* a possible action event is provided
+	* a possible action event is provided.
-3. getParameters()
+3. `getParameters()`
-	* an array of 'Parameter' objects can be returned by the algorithm, if it is configurable
+	* an array of 'Parameter' objects can be returned by the algorithm, if it is configurable.
-4. setParameters()
+4. `setParameters()`
-	* an array of the given Parameters is returned in the same order they were given with probably new values set
+	* an array of the given Parameters is returned in the same order they were given with probably values newly set.
-5. check()
+5. `check()`
-	* this is the place where the algorithm can check all the conditions to run or fail
+	* this is the place where the algorithm can check all the conditions to run or fail.
-6. execute()
+6. `execute()`
-	* finally the algorithm is executed
+	* finally the algorithm is executed.

-### Add the algorithm to the menu
+### Adding the algorithm to the menu

 To add an algorithm to the menu and make it directly accessible to the user, you can set a category your algorithm will fit into.

 This category will reflect the hierarchy as seen in the menus.
-E.g. your algorithm does something on the network its cateogory would be `"Network"`.
-If it is not only network but also something special e.g. hierarchy, then the category would be `"Network.Hierarchy"`
+E.g. your algorithm does something on the network its category would be `"Network"`.
+If it is not only network, but also something special e.g. hierarchy, then the category would be `"Network.Hierarchy"`

 This category is only the level your algorithm will reside in.
-So if your algorithm is named "My Hierarchy Algorithm" it will appear in the menu under 'Network' -> 'Hierarchy' as entry 'My Hierarchy Algorithm'.
+So, if your algorithm is named "My Hierarchy Algorithm", it will appear in the menu under 'Network' -> 'Hierarchy' as entry 'My Hierarchy Algorithm'.

-To tell VANTED where to put your algorithm simple return your category as a period separated string in the method `public String getCategory()`
+To tell VANTED where to put your algorithm, simply return your category as a period separated string in the method `public String getCategory()`

 ```java
 ...